-- Purchase delicious Asian food made from family recipes and representing a variety of countries including China, India, Japan, Korea, Vietnam and more
+Make no mistake about it, this is one of Wichita’s most popular foodie events of the year.
+Under one roof, you can buy food made from family recipes and representing a variety of countries, including China, Philippines, India, Japan, Korea, Vietnam and others.

 View traditional clothing and find unique, handmade items.